Low-interaction honeyclient Thug

 A complement to honeypots, a honeyclient is a tool designed to mimic the behavior of a user-driven network client application, such as a web browser, and be exploited by an attacker’s content.

-Thug is a Python low-interaction honeyclient aimed at mimicing the behavior of a web browser in order to detect and emulate malicious contents.
+Thug is a Python low-interaction honeyclient aimed at mimicking the behavior of a web browser in order to detect and emulate malicious contents.

-Documentation about Thug installation and usage can be found in the source tree or alternatively at https://buffer.github.com/thug/
+Documentation about Thug installation and usage can be found at http://thug-honeyclient.readthedocs.io/.

-Thug is open source and free to use for any purpose (even commercial ones).
-If you use and appreciate Thug, consider supporting the project with a donation using Paypal (details at https://buffer.github.com/thug/).
+Thug is free to use for any purpose (even commercial ones).
+If you use and appreciate Thug, please consider supporting the project with a donation using Paypal.

 License: GNU General Public License, version 2